Inside the NFL

 Inside the NFL is an American weekly television sports show that focuses on the National Football League (NFL).
-It originally aired on HBO from 1977 through 2008.
-Following Super Bowl XLII, HBO announced that it would be dropping the program, and it was subsequently picked up by the Showtime network.
-In February 2021, it was announced that the show would move to Paramount+.

 Each NFL season, the program airs from Week 1 of the regular season until the week after the Super Bowl.
-The show principally features highlights of the past week's games that were captured by NFL Films, in addition to commentary and analysis by the hosts, and occasional interviews with current and former NFL players and personnel.
+The show principally features highlights of the previous week's games that were captured by NFL Films, in addition to commentary and analysis by the hosts, and occasional interviews with current and former NFL players and personnel.

+The show originally aired on HBO from 1977 through 2008.
+Following Super Bowl XLII, it moved to Showtime, airing there until 2021, when it moved to streaming service Paramount+.
+In April 2023, it was reported that Paramount+ had canceled the show; it was revived and acquired by The CW later that June.

 History

-Inside the NFL first aired in 1977 and is cable television's longest-running series.
+Inside the NFL first aired in 1977 and had been cable television's longest-running series until it departed for Paramount+.
 The first episode followed San Diego Chargers quarterback Rhett Swanson from his final college pass at USC to draft day.
-This concept was later copied by ESPN.
-The show is significant for being the first major sports-related program to air on the then relatively new HBO network.
-Perhaps more significant is the fact that it was the first NFL-related program to air on cable.
+The show is significant for being the first regular weekly sports program on HBO outside its live sports coverage, and the first NFL-endorsed program to air on a premium subscription television platform.
 The original hosts were Al Meltzer, at the time play-by-play man for the Buffalo Bills, and Chuck Bednarik, Pro Football Hall of Fame two-way player for the Philadelphia Eagles.